Nurgan Regional Military Commission: Tribute

 Nivkh women in Sakhalin married Han Chinese Ming officials when the Ming took tribute from Sakhalin and the Amur river region.
 Boluohe, Nanghar and Wuliehe were Yuan posts set up to receive tribute from the Ainu after their war with the Yuan ended in 1308.
 Ming Chinese outposts in Sakhalin and the Amur river area received animal skin tribute from Ainu on Sakhalin, Uilta and Nivkh in the 15th century after the Tyr based Yongning Temple was set up along with the Nurkan (Nurgan) outposts by the Yongle emperor in 1409.
 The Ming also held the post at Wuliehe and received marten pelt fur tribute from the assistant commander Alige in 1431 from Sakhalin after the Ming assigned titles like weizhenfu (official charged with subjugation), zhihui qianshi (assistance commander), zhihui tongzhi (vice commander) and Zhihuishi (commander) from Sakhalin indigenous headmen.
 The Ming received tribute from the headmen Alingge, Tuolingha, Sanchiha and Zhaluha in 1437.
 The position of headman among Sakhalin indigenous peoples was inherited paternally from father to son and the sons came with their fathers to Wuliehe.

 Ming officials gave silk uniforms with the appropriate rank to the Sakhalin Ainu, Uilta and Nivkh after they gave tribute.
 The Maritime Province region had the Ming "system for subjugated peoples" implementers in it for the Sakhalin indigenous peoples.
-Sakhalin received iron tools from mainland Asia through this trade as Tungus groups joined in from 1456-1487.
+Sakhalin received iron tools from mainland Asia through this trade as Tungus groups joined in from 1456 to 1487.
 Local indigenous hierarchies had Ming Chinese given political offices integrated with them.

 The Ming system on Sakhalin was continued by the Qing dynasty.

 Due to Ming rule in Manchuria, Chinese cultural and religious influence such as Chinese New Year, the "Chinese god", Chinese motifs like the dragon, spirals, scrolls, and material goods like agriculture, husbandry, heating, iron cooking pots, silk, and cotton spread among the Amur natives like the Udeghes, Ulchis, and Nanais.